Busy Moms Breastfeed!

 Can I get a gift certificate for a home visit?

 Of course!
-A gift certificate makes a wonderful shower gift and is also appreciated by second-time mothers who struggled with breastfeeding the first time around.
-Simply call or email me and I'll set you up with a certificate for a home visit or phone consult.
+A gift certificate makes a wonderful shower gift and is also appreciated by any second-time mother who struggled with breastfeeding the first time around.
+Simply call or email me and I'll set you up with a certificate for a private prenatal breastfeeding class or a home visit.

 Postnatal Home Visits

-Includes a physical assessment of both mother and baby, observation of a normal feeding, instruction on "Baby Led Latch," formulation of a care plan, and follow up by phone and/or email.
+Includes a physical assessment of both mother and baby, observation of a normal feeding, instruction on "Baby Led Latch," formulation of a care plan, and follow up by phone, text or email.

-An average visit lasts 3 hours - we're on baby time!
+An average visit lasts at least 3 hours - we're on baby time!

 Prenatal In Home Consult